Agnes (singer): 2008–2010: Dance Love Pop, departure from Sony BMG & international launch

 In early 2008, it was announced that Agnes had parted ways with her record label Sony BMG, with Agnes citing "creative differences" behind the split.
 She then signed to independent label Roxy Recordings and on 11 August, "On and On", the first single from her upcoming third studio, was released.
 The song marked a change in Agnes' music style, going towards a more dance and club style, while moving away from her original pop and R&B. Agnes first performed the song live on 16 August 2008 during the Swedish TV-show "Sommarkrysset".
 The single spent four consecutive weeks at its peak of number 8 on the Swedish singles chart and hit the top spot on the club chart, gaining a gold certification.
-The same club style would be reflected on Agnes's third studio album, Dance Love Pop, which she had written together with Swedish producer and songwriter Anders Hansson.
+The same club style would be reflected in Agnes's third studio album, Dance Love Pop, which she had written together with Swedish producer and songwriter Anders Hansson.
 The album was released on 28 October 2008 and debuted on the Swedish albums chart at number five with first week sales of 10,000 copies.
 On 24 November, "Release Me" was released as the second single from the album, peaking at number nine on the Swedish chart and being certified gold.
 Despite the song's success, it failed to match that of the album's first single.

-In October 2008 it was rumored that Agnes would compete in Melodifestivalen 2009, the competition that would decide Sweden's entrant to the Eurovision song contest.
+In October 2008, it was rumored that Agnes would compete in Melodifestivalen 2009, the competition that would decide Sweden's entry to the Eurovision Song Contest.
 Agnes later confirmed this in an interview in the Swedish newspaper Göteborgsposten, and it was further confirmed on 2 December 2008 by SVT.
 The song "Love Love Love" was chosen as her official entry song.
 The song was written by Anders Hansson, who had previously worked with Agnes on her third studio album, co-writing almost all of the record's tracks, including the first two singles, On and On and "Release Me".
 Originally, it was said that Agnes was to perform "Love Love Love" as a duet with fellow Swedish singer and former A-teens member Marie Serneholt, but when it was later decided that Serneholt would be competing on her own, Agnes performed "Love Love Love" as a solo performance.
 On 28 February 2009, Agnes advanced to the final round of Melodifestivalen 2009 and eventually achieved 8th place with 40 points.
 On 28 February, she officially released "Love Love Love" as the third single from Dance Love Pop, peaking at number four on the Swedish charts.
 The song was included on the two-disc re-release of her third studio album, released on 1 April 2009.
 Following the re-release, Dance Love Pop returned to the Swedish albums chart, peaking at number 12.